Collaboration with Ilan Katin

 By treating mundane cardboard boxes aesthetically, rather than for their intended functional purpose, we aimed to invoke a sensual experience and appreciation, that all objects have a life beyond our immediate and static perception of them.

-Expanding beyond the rectangular screen, through the illumination of mundane objects, a reshaping of materiality takes place.
+Through the illumination of mundane objects, we expand beyond the rectangular screen and a reshaping of materiality takes place.
 The projected image, no longer restricted to the conventional frame, allows for the minds eye to become the frame, creating a link between cinema, animation and sculpture.
-The soundtrack was made entirely from recordings of cardboard boxes being ripped, tapped, cut up, punched caressed, and provides a voice for these inanimate objects.
+We explored the voice of these inanimate objects utilising recordings of cardboard boxes being ripped, tapped, cut up, punched and caressed.